AGnias47/tsp-research/TestPlan.md

 Problems in each of these categories will be run against the project algorithms (ACO and Q-Learning).
 Results will be analyzed to determine if the problem shape or structure has any effect on results, ex. is any algorithm particularly good with any unique problem shape, or does the best performing algorithm, MMAS, generally perform best on all problem shapes?

+### Points of Interest

+* Q-Learning performing better than ACO for larger problems
+* NNS performs the best on clusters
+* Spiral is easy for all algorithms to handle

 ## Deep Dive based on Initial Pass

 If results from the Initial Pass test are promising, a deep dive into any promising problem types can be undergone.
 For example, if star-shape problems are solved particularly well by any 1 algorithm, then more examples will be generated to see if this was an anomaly or if the algorithm actually consistently performs better on a particular problem type.